geyang/KL_divergence/README.md

     ![large inter-modal separation](./Comparing%20KL%20P%20Q%20vs%20KL%20Q%20P%20with%20large%20separation.png)

-2. This result above is quite intuitive given the behavior of these two forms of divergence loss.
+2. This result above is makes sense:

     - In the case of $\mathrm{KL}(P \Vert Q)$, the reason why the gaussian tries to spread over the entire $P$ distribution is because the loss will be big anywhere $P(x_i) > 0$ if $Q(x_i)$ is small.